Children who fail at school tend to develop emotional problems and behavioral difficulties. We offer a range of therapies to address their problems.

 Dyad Treatments

-Many times, a child with an emotional problem has an effect on his entire family.
+Often, a child with an emotional problem has an effect on his entire family.
 In other cases, a child develops a problem because of a family situation that he has no control over.
 In order to reach out and help entire families, we have therapists who engage in Dyad Therapy.
-When engaging in Dyad Therapy – a pair – the child and one of his parents joins together in therapy.
+When participating in Dyad Therapy – a pair – the child and one of his parents joins together in therapy.
 The joint meetings are interspersed with meetings with the child alone.
 In this way, family issues are addressed.
 The child is seen within the wider framework of his family.
 Parents are exposed to the inner world of their child and learn to understand and accept his feelings.
-In addition, parents receive parental guidance.
-Training our therapists in this method has been a priority.
-A unique approach at Arugot, is when a therapist will invite a sibling to a therapy session, and in this way issues are addressed.

 Group Therapy for Siblings